Aloha Lani

 No analysis available

-Public remarks explicitly reference VA financing and an assumable VA loan in multiple listings, confirming the building/units are VA-approved.
+Public remarks directly reference VA financing multiple times, including assumable VA loan language.
+That is strong evidence the building/units are VA-approved.

 No analysis available